efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

 - gmgeantino: a tool to generate geantino maps from your input geometry
 - gm2gdml: a tool to convert geometries and dump them in gdml format.

+For instructions on how to build FullSimLight, please refer to the [Build FullSimLight ](https://geomodel.web.cern.ch/home/dev/build_fullsimlight/) page.

 ## Detector Construction

 ### Geometry: